 Without the mechanisms of enforceable legal representation, you get the brand of capitalism that we have today.
 The brand where men employ the government to act as a weight upon which they can leverage productivity and ensure limited liability.
 In other words, you get Donald Trump’s capitalism.
 Capitalism designed to give privileges to some not based on a system of meritocracy but plutocracy.
 A system that makes concessions for some and not others, opening the door to the political corruption inherent in today’s pressure group politics.

 Is Islam pro-capitalism

 The fact that many Muslims today oppose capitalism does not mean Islam is opposed to it.
-For Islam is an ideology that stands apart from its adherents in the same way that capitalism is a social system which stands apart from those who commit crimes it its name.
+Islam is an ideology that stands apart from its adherents in the same way that capitalism is a social system that stands apart from those who commit crimes in its name.

 When the city of Medina encountered problems resulting in a shortage of food, not healthcare, but food, not internet access, but food, there were attempts by his companions imploring him to fix prices.
 The prophet’s response was this “God grants plenty or shortage; He is the sustainer and real price Maker.
 I wish to go to him having done no injustice to anyone in blood or in property.”

 In other words, economics must exist as an extension of natural law and fluctuate as naturally or catastrophically as the weather.
 Nature can be harsh but it is also restrained by the immutable laws of cause and effect.

 In Islam, the law or Sharia is the codification of natural law within a particular social context.
 Natural law is an extension of God’s law and a free market responds to mankind in the same way that nature does.
 To be commanded it must be obeyed.